 The average Canadian and US home is said to leak at least 50 Watts of electricity continually, about 450 kilowatt hours per year.
-"Leaking electricity" and "invisible loads" cost us all, and costs the environment.
+"Leaking electricity" and "invisible loads" are energy costs that affect us all, and costs the environment.

 The water heater information is calculated not measured.